roman-milk/roman-milk.github.io/a-shed-summer-and-scarborough.md

  Her fingers closed around me.
 She shifted her bottom over the table and held me at her opening.
 Carolyn's knees folded, her legs lying against my hips as she pulled me into her.

  I sighed and then grunted, my eyes wide and locked on Carolyn's as her body, hot and wet and tight opened to accommodate me.
-Report_Story #3